schweizp/XP-Cockpit_T2/README.txt

 Implemented and tested:
-- pushbuttons all working
-- rotary switch all working
-- LCD all working
-- encoders all working

 Implemented but not tested yet:

-Not working:
 - pushbuttons
+- flip switches
 - rotary switch

-- LCD all
+Not working:
-- encoders
+- encoders (one implemented algorithm to test)
+- LEDs

+ToDo:
+- Implement LEDs for flipswitches